Supporting Applications to Medical School

 Financial aid is frequently the largest obstacle facing students who aspire to attend medical school.
 However, for students from many groups, it may often seem like a dream that is not an option to them.
 They may not have access to mentors who can provide invaluable guidance throughout their journey to medical school.

 The Community of Support (CoS) program was established at the University of Toronto in March 2015 as a collaborative program in partnership with the Office of Enrolment Services, U of T Black Medical Students’ Association, and Black Physicians’ Association of Ontario.
-Since then, CoS has expanded from chapters at the three University of Toronto campuses to include student-led chapters at other Universities in Ontario and is being used as a model across the country.
+Since then, CoS expanded from chapters at the three University of Toronto campuses to include student-led chapters at other Universities in Ontario and was used as a model across the country.